athomasoriginal/dotfiles/README.md

   brew uninstall nvim
   ```

-### iterm2

-- Settings
-  - I activate scroll functionality so you can just use the trackpad for long
-    pieces of text.
-For example, try typing `man defaults` into your terminal.
-    When you have to scroll this kind of long document in your terminal, it can
-    get janky.
-This helps to avoid that.
-- Color Themes
-  - Solarized - especially amazing if you ever code outside or in a room with a
-    lot of sunlight
-- hotkeys
-  - `command + d` will bring up iterm2 when in the background - very handy when
-     you are an active terminal user - something I picked up from
-    [guake terminal]

 ### duti

 duti is a program built to make it easier to configure which filetypes are